tldr-pages/tldr/pages/common/http.md

 # http

-> HTTPie: designed for testing, debugging, and generally interacting with APIs & HTTP servers.
+> HTTPie: an HTTP client designed for testing, debugging, and generally interacting with APIs & HTTP servers.
 > More information: <https://httpie.io/docs/cli/usage>.

 - Make a simple GET request (shows response header and content):